 Administering authority means a governmental employee, or a regional planning commission empowered under Wis.
-Stats. § 62.234, that is designated by the common council to administer this ordinance.
+Stats. § 62.234], Wis.
+Stats., that is designated by the common council to administer this ordinance.

-Agricultural facilities and practices has the meaning given in Wis.
-Stats. § 281.16 (1).
+\\\\\Agricultural facilities and practices has the meaning given in Wis.
+Stats Wis.
+Stats § 281.16 (1).
+Wis.
+Stats.-

-Atlas 14 means the National Oceanic and Atmospheric Administration (NOAA) Atlas 14 Precipitation-Frequency Atlas of the United States, Volume 8 (Midwestern States), published in 2013.
+Atlas 14 means the National Oceanic and Atmospheric Administration (NOAA) Atlas 14

+Precipitation-Frequency Atlas of the United States, Volume 8 (Midwestern States), published in 2013.

 Average annual rainfall means a typical calendar year of precipitation as determined by the Wisconsin Department of Natural Resources for users of models such as WinSLAMM, P8, or equivalent methodology.
-The average annual rainfall is chosen from a department publication for the location closest to the municipality.
+The average annual rainfall is chosen from a department publication for the location closest to the municipality. excluding snow, which is considered typical.